-Tonight – December 31, 2015 – look up for the brightest star in the sky, Sirius, in the constellation Canis Major.
+Tonight – New Year’s Eve – look up for the brightest star in the sky, Sirius, in the constellation Canis Major.
 This star is up in the evening every year at this time, and – from all parts of Earth (except those far-southern realms in continuous daylight now) – Sirius is easy to identify.
 December 31 is a special night, the end of a calendar year.
 And it’s a special night for Sirius, too.
 This star’s official midnight culmination – when it’s highest in the sky at midnight – comes only once every year.
 And tonight’s the night.

-From the Northern Hemisphere … look toward the south, and you’ll easily notice Sirius shining there.
+From the Northern Hemisphere … look toward the south, and you’ll easily notice Sirius shining there at around midnight.

-From the Southern Hemisphere … look overhead or high in the north.
+From the Southern Hemisphere … look overhead or high in the north at around midnight.

 This star is so bright that you might notice it twinkling fiercely, especially from northerly latitudes, where the star stays closer to the horizon.